 FALL 2012 FELLOWS:

 Adrienne Germain, President Emerita of the International Women’s Health Coalition (IWHC) is a widely recognized architect of the international movement for women’s health and human rights.
 She has led IWHC’s work on international health and population policy with the UN, governments and NGOs especially in Africa, Asia and Latin America, and has provided sustained support for the building of women’s health and rights organizations in several low-income countries.
 In June, 2012, Ms. Germain received the United Nations Population Award in recognition of her lifetime work.
 Ms. Germain holds a B.A. from Wellesley College (1969), an M.A. in sociology and demography from the University of California at Berkeley, and an honorary Doctorate of Humane Letters from Bard College.
-In November 2012, Ms. Germain was a Menschel Senior Leadership Fellow in the Division of Policy Translation and Leadership Develop at Harvard School of Public Health.
+In November 2012, Ms. Germain was a Menschel Senior Leadership Fellow at Harvard School of Public Health.

 David Homeli Mwakyusa has an established background in medicine, politics and academia.
 He completed fellowships in gastroenterology in Scotland and the United States, and served as the director of administration and hospital services at Muhimbili, the national hospital of Tanzania.
 He serves as Professor and was chair of the department of internal medicine at the Dar es Salaam University Medical School.
 Professor Mwakyusa was elected to Parliament in 2000 and is currently serving his third term, presently Chairman of the Parliamentary Standing Committee on Agriculture, Livestock and Water.
 As Minister for Health and Social Welfare for five years, he oversaw improvements in malaria, HIV/AIDS, tuberculosis and child health and pioneered the Primary Health Services Programme which is credited for revolutionizing health care in Tanzania.
 For fall of 2012, he was a Brundtland Senior Leadership Fellow at Harvard School of Public Health.